BOUALILILila/boualililila.github.io/_pages/cv.md

    </thead>
    <tbody>
       <tr>
-        <td>Max Plank Institute (MPI) for Informatics</td>
+        <td><a href="https://www.mpi-inf.mpg.de/home"> Max Plank Institute (MPI) for Informatics </a> </td>
         <td>Saarbrücken, Germany</td>
       </tr>
       <tr>
+         <td colspan="2">Studied advancements with the ColBERT architecture, which relies on token-level representations with late interactions for document ranking.
-         <td colspan="2">Investigating the distillation of Transformer produced contextualized representations into a more explicit and principled contextualization process based on aggregating a finite set of static term-topic embeddings representing the different contextual topics of tokens.</td>
+Proposed a novel approach for distilling ColBERT’s contextualized token embeddings into a more explicit and principled process by aggregating a finite set of frozen, pre-trained term-topic embeddings, with each term-topic capturing a contextual topic of a token.</td>
       </tr>
    </tbody>
 </table>